mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### The Sceptre

 Wrapped in a tattered blanket is the Sceptre of Ur, the relic stolen from the Brotherhood of Humaniti.
-This relic is a half-metre long object made of a greenish stone that is strangely warm to the touch.
+This relic is a half-meter long object made of a greenish stone that is strangely warm to the touch.
 It is engraved with strange markings reminiscent of Droyne glyphs.

 #### The Statue